-We have audited the consolidated balance sheet of Uniti Group Inc. and its subsidiaries (the "Company") as of December 31, 2019, and the related consolidated statements of income, of comprehensive income (loss), of shareholders' deficit and of cash flows for each of the two years in the period ended December 31, 2019, including the related notes and schedule of condensed financial information of the Registrant as of December 31, 2019 and for each of the two years in the period ended December 31, 2019, and schedule of real estate investments and accumulated depreciation for the year ended December 31, 2019 listed in the index appearing under Item 15 (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the consolidated statements of income, of comprehensive income (loss), of shareholders' deficit and of cash flows of Uniti Group Inc. and its subsidiaries (the "Company") for the year ended December 31, 2019, including the related notes and schedule of condensed financial information of the Registrant for the year ended December 31, 2019, and schedule of valuation and qualifying accounts for the year ended December 31, 2019 listed in the accompanying index appearing under Item 15 (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations and cash flows of the Company for the year ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.